Pietro Aretino: The Last Judgment

 Symonds describes Michelangelo's answer to Aretino's November 1545 letter: "Under the form of elaborate compliment it conceals the scorn he must have conceived for Aretino and his insolent advice.
 Yet he knew how dangerous the man could be, and felt obliged to humour him."
 James Connor notes that, in Michelangelo's The Last Judgment, completed in 1541, he had painted Saint Bartholomew displaying his own flayed skin: "[T]he sagging flayed skin ... many scholars believe depicts Michelangelo's own features.
 Interestingly, the face of Saint Bartholomew [who is holding the skin] is similar to the face of Pietro Aretino, one of Michelangelo's chief persecutors."
 But these resemblances were unrelated to Aretino's letter to Michelangelo.
 Bernadine Barnes writes that no sixteenth-century critic noticed "the portrait of Pietro Aretino in the fresco....
 [V]iewers of our own time have often seen him as St Bartholomew, who brandishes a knife in one hand and holds the skin with the semblance of Michelangelo's face in the other.
 However, Aretino's criticism [of Michelangelo] was not written until 1545, four years after the fresco was completed.
 Even Aretino's good friend Vasari did not recognize him."

+Journalist Tim Brinkhof writes, "Aretino, insulted when Michelangelo ignored his advice on how to organize the fresco, suggested 'making a bonfire' with the artist’s work as firewood....
+Michaelangelo retaliated" by transforming Aretino into Saint Bartholomew.